cube3power/atsd/integration/zookeeper/README.md

 ![](images/rule_dead_node_test.png)

- * To check `Zookeeper cluster not serving requests` rule stop more than 50% of all active nodes (in this case 2 of 3, if zookeeper quorum is default).
+ * To check `Zookeeper cluster not serving requests` rule stop more than 50% of all active nodes (in this case 2 of 3, if Zookeeper quorum is default).

  * To check `Zookeeper dead cluster` stop all nodes.